 You need to enroll and/or add your eligible dependents within 31 days following the Qualified Status Change (QSC) (90 days if the qualifying event is the birth or adoption of a child) for benefits to be effective on the date of the event.
 Please Note: See "If You Do Not Enroll" on page 36 for details on what happens if you miss the 31-day enrollment period.
-(You will have 90 days from the QSC to add any newly eligible dependents to the Medical Plan should that dependent pass away within this 90-day period; please contact the accessHR Contact Center if this situation applies to you.)
+(You will have 90 days from the QSC to add any newly eligible dependents to the Medical Plan should that dependent pass away within this 90-day period; please call HR Answers if this situation applies to you.)

-You can make these elections through the Benefits Web Center on My Health or through the accessHR Contact Center.
+You can make these elections through the Benefits Web Center on My Health or by calling HR Answers.